-Youth search for genuineness and truth regarding religion, spirituality and morality.
-They have a particular interest in and
+Youths search for genuineness and truth regarding religion, spirituality and morality.
+They have a particular interest in and sensitivity regarding religion.
+The Church, religious norms and

-Youth question the religious forms of adults and become involved in phenomena such as astrology, occultism, Eastern religions, existential philosophy, drugs, Yoga, humanism, the "new morality", etc. They do not discover the sense of religion and reject formal religions in general because they
+Youths question the religious forms of adults and become involved in phenomena such as astrology, occultism, Eastern religions, existential philosophy, drugs, Yoga, humanism, the "new morality", etc. They do not discover the sense of religion and reject formal religions in general because they